Partnership Recognition Fund

 - Provide mutual benefit to both community and UBC partners.

 To apply, submit an application that describes the project, the partnership, how funds will be used and when, and intended outcomes.
-It is important that the application bear the names, signatures and contact information for both a community and a UBC partner.
-Further information may be required of applicants and will be requested as needed.
+It is important that the application bear the names and contact information for both a community and a UBC partner.
+Further information may be requested as needed.